 I ran into a switching problem in a vSphere 4.1 environment that highlights the challenges an IT organization faces when trying to deliver next generation Software Defined Networks (SDN’s).
 SDN’s have the potential to revolutionize data centers, cloud services and the applications riding on the networks.
 SDN’s allow the conveniences of hardware abstraction to applications similar to how operating systems offer abstraction to memory management.
 In theory SDN’s will allow applications and IT organizations to make calls to networks the same way applications make calls to the OS and the OS handles memory management, etc. A potential use case would be that the enterprise orders an access link and is able to have multiple vendor products running over the access link without actually doing any of the provisioning work.
 Requests are made by the application that may require a VPN to be established with a new business partner.
 The network team would not actually have to go and establish that VPN it would be done via SDN.
+If you’re just starting to learn about VPN, you need to beware of best VPN claims and do your research.
 I’ll save some detailed use cases for another blog post.

 Simple concept – until something breaks.
-Most IT organizations have separate teams that manage the network and sever hardware.
+Most IT organizations have separate teams that manage the network and server hardware who would in charge of installing things like monitors from rackmountsales – rackmount monitor to buy – for example.
 This has been a challenge even before the concept of virtual switches.
 As vendors started to integrate switches into their blade servers there has been integration and support issues that have moved from one stack to another and finding a single resource to take ownership has been difficult.
 Virtual switches and SDN’s complicate the issue further as now there is no physical hardware directly tied to switch.